 Advantages to C-11 methionine PET scans

 Using this unique scan, nuclear medicine physicians can see the extent of the tumor better and earlier than with an MRI or CT scan.
 PET scans allow physicians to see changes in the brain sooner, leading to an earlier and more accurate diagnosis.

-“One of the great advantages of PET imaging is that it is based on looking at biochemical differences in the tumor or in the body tissue, versus CT or MRI that looks at anatomy and anatomical changes,” says Steve Matmuller, chief nuclear pharmacist at Kettering Health.
+“One of the great advantages of PET imaging is that it is based on looking at biochemical differences in the tumor or body tissue.
+A CT or MRI looks at anatomy and anatomical changes,” says Steve Matmuller, chief nuclear pharmacist at Kettering Health.